 We teach British values explicitly across the curriculum at an age appropriate level for our children.
 For example, in our study of historical events and in our visits to Parliament.
 Our Catholic ethos implicitly supports the teaching of British values and they are threaded through our Personal, social, moral and Cultural Education programme.

 We are fully committed to ensuring that our children grow up to become exceptional citizens, well prepared for the next stage of learning and able to make a positive contribution to their own community.
 We teach our children to be tolerant of difference and to challenge when others to not treat others with respect.
 We teach our children to think deeply and to ask thoughtful questions so that they form their own balanced, informed opinions and listen to the opinions of other.
 We expect and demand the highest standards of behaviour from all members of our school community.

-We proudly profess the Catholic faith and our RE is mainly Catholic.
+We proudly profess the Catholic faith and our RE curriculum focuses mainly on the teachings and beliefs of the Catholic Church.
 However, the study of other religious faith is fundamental to ensure our children have a broad and balanced picture.
 We also accept that some people have no religious faith but may have faith or belief in other ways.
 Children of any faith and children of no faith are equally valued and supported.